teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 ### GLR(1) state machine

-A GLR(1) state machine has at least one terminal and state where there is more than one possible action.
+A GLR(1) state machine has at least one state where there at least one terminal or the end of input has more than one possible action.
 It is represented as a regular LR(1) state machine with the following changes:

 * A field of type `uint32_t` called `eofActionCount` is added after the `gotoCount` field.
 * A field of type `eof_action_index_t[stateCount]` called `firstEofAction` is added before the `eofAction` field.
 It contains the compressed zero-based index to the first EOF action of each state.